noumanhafeez/Rock-Paper-Scissor-AI-Game/README.md

 Build an AI agent that can play Rock-Paper-Scissors.
 This can be done using a variety of machine learning algorithms, such as a decision tree or a neural network.

 Create a user interface that allows the human player to play against the AI agent.
 This can be done using a variety of graphical user interface (GUI) libraries, such as PyQt or Tkinter.
-I used Tkinter here.

 ### Project Deliverables